Yedomon/R/README.md

 Use ggvendiagram.

-Nota Bene: When all columns have the same length ======> that is fine.
+**Nota Bene**: When all columns have the same length ======> that is fine.
 But when the lengths are different proceed by creatin a separated dataframe tha should be convert into vector.
 Then merge thos vector into a list.
 Then rename it by providing the category name as described in the following script.